 The Minority Business Education Program at Tuck offers two primary, resident-based programs throughout the year.
 Dartmouth is now accepting applications for the April program–Building a High Performing Minority Business.

 Target Participant Profile: Owners and senior executives of minority-owned companies who have a minimum of 3 to 5 years’ experience running a small business and at least $300,000 in annual sales.

 Priority consideration for the SheaMoisture Community Commerce Fellowship will be given to applicants who are able to demonstrate that their companies actively support social objectives as a core part of their missions and/or business models.

 PROGRAM DATES: APRIL 15-20, 2018

 APPLICATION DEADLINE: March 15, 2018 11:59 pm EST

-REMEMBER TO INDICATE YOUR INTEREST IN BEING CONSIDERED FOR THE SUNDIAL BRANDS COMMUNITY COMMERCE FELLOWSHIP ON THE APPLICATION:
+REMEMBER TO INDICATE YOUR INTEREST IN BEING CONSIDERED FOR THE SHEAMOISTURE COMMUNITY COMMERCE FELLOWSHIP ON THE APPLICATION:

 1) Ask to apply for a scholarship on the regular application under the payment section.